mikegagnon/lights-out/README.md

 </html>
 ```

-After you've solved the challenge , read [this explanation](#c2explanation) which explains why
+After you've solved the challenge, read [this explanation](#c2explanation) which explains why
 you needed to make this modification

 ## Hints